 Bifold is the term used to describe the kind of door that slides open from the center and folds against the wall.
 These doors are easy to open and are considered a space-saving option in smaller areas like bedrooms, pantries and hallways.
-Bifold doors and bifold door hardware come in a variety of styles and finishes to complement your home and are ideal if you're looking to install closet doors.
-Start by choosing one that fits your space, and read this guide for instructions on how to install a bifold door.
+Bifold doors and bifold door hardware come in a variety of styles and finishes to complement your home.
+They are ideal if you're looking to install closet doors.
+Read this guide for instructions on how to install a bifold door.

 Gather Tools and Materials

 - Once you’ve chosen the bifold door that will work best in your space, take a look at the items included in the box.
 Most doors come with the pins, brackets, tracks and screws required for installation.

 - Gather additional tools as needed.

 Prepare the Track

 - Installing bifold doors begins with the track.